That age-old question about age. What is the best age to take a child to Walt Disney World?

 Taking 8 Year Olds & Above (Tweens) to Walt Disney World

-Personally, I’d say from the age of eight is when you get your money's worth as far as Walt Disney World being a theme park resort goes.
+We'd say from the age of eight is when you get your money's worth as far as Walt Disney World being a theme park resort goes.
 But you need to offset it against the fact your child is growing up, and for some children that means growing out of Disney.
 You’ll know yourself if that is how your child feels.
 Some kids feel like Disney is babyish and uncool.
-Which as adults we now know that isn’t a real thing, there is no such thing as being cool!
-Thankfully I feel like these days Disney is well and truly catering for the older kid crowd with Star Wars and Marvel, there is no denying that Walt Disney World is trying it’s best to be a holiday for all.
+As adults we now know that isn’t a real thing, there is no such thing as being cool!
+Thankfully we feel like these days Disney is well and truly catering for the older kid crowd with Star Wars and Marvel, there is no denying that Walt Disney World is trying its best to be a holiday for all.

 The Pros to Taking Kids 8 Year Olds & Above to Walt Disney World